Ypertex/blog/content/articles/who-wins-poker-games/index.md

 Or at least, we need a **simple process** that takes the strategy's general questions and turns them, case-by-case, into good answers and largely good decisions.

 To that end, we've adapted a method named **Priority Poker** and developed a game we call "Strategy in Action".
 Priority Poker is used to align a group of people on priorities.
 For each item to prioritize, people pick a card with a number on a scale (i.e. 8 out of 10), then disclose their number all at the same time.
 If everybody has picked the same number, the group is already aligned.
 They put their cards back in their decks, move on to the next item to prioritize, and again pick a card.
-Whenever people pick different numbers, they explain each other the reasons behind their choice.
+Whenever people pick different numbers, they explain to each other the reasons behind their choice.
 Once all pros and cons of the most extreme picks have been shared, the group starts over with selecting cards/numbers.
 At this point, the group starts to align and extremes will begin to converge, ending around the same number on the scale.
 In the end, all items on the list received a number or priority as worked out by the group.

 Priority Poker allows all people in a group to share their facts, experience, opinions, etc. Individuals will learn about perspectives or arguments they didn't think of before.
 As a result, people will correct or confirm their assessments, causing the group to align more and more---and finally agree on a set of shared priorities.
 (Read more about [Priority Poker and how to harness collective intelligence](https://medium.com/outboxers/how-to-collectively-decide-what-not-to-do-play-priority-poker-baa03342f096).)